-- The SECURE Act increased the RMD (Required Minimum Distribution) age from 70½ to 72.
+- The RMD (Required Minimum Distribution) age is now 73.
 However, you can still make a Qualified Charitable Distribution (QCD) at 70½ .

 - Heirs now have only 10 years to take Required Minimum Distributions.
 This means the government will get their taxes much sooner.
 Now’s a good time for a thorough tax review by an expert.
 In some cases, it might make sense to open a charitable remainder unitrust to maximize legacy benefits.

 Retirement plans are taxed at ordinary income rates when left to heirs, but there’s zero-tax when you donate such assets to Oregon State University Foundation.
 So, leaving tax-favored assets to heirs is a smart tax strategy.

 Therefore, if you’re considering a gift, consider making it through your retirement plan or a “tax free” gift though a Qualified Charitable Distribution (QCD, or the IRA Rollover), and leave less taxed assets, such as appreciated securities, to the ones you love.